gruntwork-io/gruntwork-io.github.io/_posts/2019-05-08-Deploying-a-Dockerized-app-on-GCP-GKE.md

 ---
 layout: post
 type: guide
-title: Deploying a Dockerized app on GCP/GKE
+title: Deploying a Dockerized app on GCP and GKE
 permalink: /guides/:categories/:title
 image: /assets/img/guides/kubernetics_image.png
 excerpt: Before we can deploy a dockerized app, we need to first create one.
 For the purposes of this guide we will create a basic Node.js app that responds to requests on port 8080.